Canonical formulation of the plasmon - hard particle scattering process in a quark-gluon plasma: Eliminating ``non-essential '' Hamiltonian . Effective fourth-order Hamiltonian

 The next step in the construction of an effective theory is the procedure of eliminating the third-order interaction Hamiltonian $H^{(3)}$, Eq.\,(\ref{eq:2a}), upon switching from the original bosonic and fermionic functions $a^{ a}_{\bf k}$ and $\xi^{\,i}_{\bf p}$ to the new functions $c^{\,a}_{\bf k}$ and $\zeta^{\,i}_{\bf p}$ as a result of the canonical transformations (\ref{eq:3t}) and (\ref{eq:3y}).
 This elimination procedure is presented in detail in \cite{markov_2023}, so here we only give a brief description of the procedure and its final result, which follows from expressions (4.3) of \cite{markov_2023}, with appropriate substitutions (\ref{eq:2d}) and (\ref{eq:2f}).\\ To achieve eliminating the third-order interaction Hamiltonian $H^{(3)}$, we substitute the expansions (\ref{eq:3t}) and (\ref{eq:3y}) into the free-field Hamiltonian $H^{(0)}$, Eq.\,(\ref{eq:2o}), and keep only the terms cubic in $c^{\,a}_{{\bf k}}$ and $\zeta^{\,i}_{\bf p}$.
 Then in the Hamiltonian $H^{(3)}$, Eq.\,(\ref{eq:2a}), we perform the replacements: $a^{ a}_{\bf k}\rightarrow c^{\,a}_{\bf k}$ and $\xi^{\,i}_{\bf p} \rightarrow \zeta^{\,i}_{\bf p}$.
 Adding the expression thus obtained to that which follows from the free-field Hamiltonian $H^{(0)}$, collecting similar terms and using the relations (\ref{eq:3p}), finally we obtain an explicit form of the coefficient functions in the quadratic part of the canonical transformations (\ref{eq:3t}) and (\ref{eq:3y}) that exclude the cubic terms in the interaction Hamiltonian:

 The coefficients $V^{(2)}$ and $Q^{(n)},\,n = 1,\,2,\,3,\,4$ are found from Eq.\,(\ref{eq:3p}).
 We have previously obtained the relations (\ref{eq:4q}) in \cite{markov_2020}.
-These expressions imply that due to specific character of the dispersion equations for soft bosonic excitations (\ref{eq:2e}) and for hard mode excitations (\ref{eq:2p}) in the hot quark-gluon plasma, the resonance conditions for three-wave processes with plasmons
+These expressions imply that due to specific character of the dispersion equations for soft bosonic excitations (\ref{eq:2e}) and for hard mode excitations (\ref{eq:2p}) in the hot quark-gluon plasma, the resonance conditions for three-wave processes with plasmons and for Cherenkov radiation (or absorption) of plasmons by a hard particle